Gaussian Process Boosting

-The random effects vector $b$ is assumed to be either a finite-dimensional version of a Gaussian process and/or to contain grouped random effects.\footnote{Note that we assume that the random effects follow a normal distribution, but moderate violations of this assumption have been shown to have only a small effect on prediction accuracy in the context of generalized linear mixed models \citep{mcculloch2011misspecifying}.} The covariance matrix $\text{Cov}(b)=\Sigma$ is usually assumed to be parametrized by a relatively low number of parameters and it can depend on predictor variables $S\in \mathbb{R}^{n\times d}$.
-For instance, for spatial and temporal Gaussian processes, these predictor variables are locations and time points, respectively.
+The random effects vector $b$ is either a finite-dimensional version of a Gaussian process and/or it can contain grouped random effects.\footnote{We assume that the random effects follow a normal distribution, but moderate violations of this assumption have been shown to have only a small effect on prediction accuracy in the context of generalized linear mixed models \citep{mcculloch2011misspecifying}.} The covariance matrix $\text{Cov}(b)=\Sigma$ is usually assumed to be parametrized by a relatively low number of parameters, and it can depend on predictor variables $S\in \mathbb{R}^{n\times d}$.
+For instance, the predictor variables $S$ can consist of locations and time points for spatial and time series data, or they can be any input features in machine learning applications.
 For notational simplicity, we suppress the dependence of $\Sigma$ on its parameters and also on $S$.
-The matrix $Z$ relating the random effects $b$ to the response variable $y$ is often simply an incidence matrix with entries in $\{0,1\}$ for, e.g., grouped random effects or Gaussian processes with multiple observations at the same location, but it can also contain covariate data, for instance, in the case of random coefficient models.
-Note that the predictor variables in $Z$ and $S$ may or may not be a subset of the predictor variables in $X$.
+The matrix $Z$ relates the random effects $b$ to the response variable $y$ and it is often an incidence matrix with entries in $\{0,1\}$.
+In the case of grouped random effects, the columns of $Z$ correspond to dummy variables, also called one-hot encoded variables, of the categorical variables that define the grouping structure.
+For Gaussian processes, $Z$ is usually simply an identity matrix, but it can also be a binary incidence matrix to model multiple observations at the same locations.
+Further, $Z$ can also contain covariate data, e.g., in the case of random coefficient models \citep{gelfand2003spatial, pinheiro2006mixed} also called spatially varying coefficient models for spatial data.
+The predictor variables in $Z$ and $S$ may or may not be a subset of the predictor variables in $X$, and vice versa.